Ascona, Switzerland is one of the country’s most picturesque lakeside towns. Read my guide to the best things to do in Ascona.

 The picturesque setting is blended with an artistic and cultural heritage that’s impossible to resist.

 The Best Things to do in Ascona, Switzerland: At A Glance

 - Walk around and see the brightly-coloured houses

 - Visit the church of San Pietro e Paulo – now an art museum

 - Hop on one of the shuttle boats to Magadino or Stresa on Lake Maggiore

 Looking for more Europe travel inspiration?
 Check out more of my Europe travel guides.

-Much of Ascona’s appeal is in its relaxed atmosphere of lakeside living.
+There are several things to do in Ascona, but of the town’s appeal is in its relaxed atmosphere of lakeside living.